Steering my own ship as opposed to being a crew member – why freelance works

 Having understanding people around me has also made a real difference.
 People who don’t try to contain how I think, but instead let me explore my creativity and trust my instincts, have helped me feel more accepted and less like I need to mask or shrink myself.

-Structure, for me, often creates anxiety.
-Too much rigidity or long-term fixed planning can feel overwhelming and restrictive, whereas freedom allows me to breathe, think, and function more naturally.
-When I’m not boxed in, I feel calmer, more confident, and more fully myself.
+For me, structure often leads to anxiety.
+Too much rigidity or long-term planning can feel overwhelming and restrictive.
+In contrast, having freedom allows me to breathe, think, and function more naturally.
+When I’m not constrained by structure, I feel calmer, more confident, and more like myself.

 How can families, friends, workplaces, and communities do better at supporting different minds?

-Families, friends, workplaces, and communities can do a lot better by being more caring, more understanding, and more responsive to individual differences rather than expecting one “standard” way of thinking or behaving.
+Families, friends, workplaces, and communities can do much better by being more caring, more understanding, and more responsive to individual differences, rather than expecting a single “standard” way of thinking or behaving.
+Entrepreneurs know this, too.

 I feel things deeply, and connection and family have become so much more important to me as I’ve got older.
 Where I once felt out of place or like I didn’t quite belong in groups, I now value the depth of my close relationships far more than anything surface-level.
-I don’t need lots of connections — I need meaningful ones, where there’s understanding, acceptance, and real emotional safety.
+I don’t need lots of connections.
+I need meaningful ones, where there’s understanding, acceptance, and real emotional safety.
 As I’ve got older, I’ve become more aware of how much I value loyalty, honesty, and emotional presence.
-I love fiercely, and I feel things strongly, which means my connections with family and close friends matter deeply to me.
+I love fiercely and feel things deeply, which means my connections with family and close friends matter deeply to me.
+I am fiercely proud of my nieces and my daughter.

 Better support doesn’t have to be complicated.
-It can look like patience, not making assumptions, being open to different working styles, and checking in rather than withdrawing when things feel misunderstood.
-In workplaces especially, allowing flexibility and focusing on strengths rather than forcing everyone into the same mould can make a huge difference.
+It can look like patience, not making assumptions, being open to different working and living styles, and checking in rather than withdrawing when things feel misunderstood.
+In workplaces, especially, allowing flexibility and focusing on strengths rather than forcing everyone into the same mould can make a huge difference.
+Being left alone to my own devices is always the best thing for me.
+I focus on projects rather than being part of a hive mind, as my mind is too diverse for others to understand.
+We can be good mothers and perform at a high level.

-It’s made me realise I need environments where there is freedom and flexibility, but also enough grounding and clarity to support how I work best.
+It’s made me realise I need environments that offer freedom and flexibility, but also enough grounding and clarity to support the way I work best.

 Choosing to work in charities has also backfired at times.
 I expected those environments to be more understanding and caring, but I’ve still had experiences where I was the one managed out, despite them presenting themselves as supportive or people-focused organisations.